How Much Does A Portrait Photographer Cost?

 Digital Files

 Another portrait photography cost associated with digital files is the delivery method.
 You may get all your images on a USB flash drive, which may or may not be a standalone expense.
-Some photographers will deliver the photos using an online gallery where you download your photos there.
-Make sure you know how long the gallery stays online.
-Forever?
-A month?
-Your photographer may charge a fee to keep the gallery online for eternity, or they may charge a fee to re-open the gallery after it’s been taken down.
+Some photographers will deliver the photos using an online gallery where you can download your pictures.

 Printed Product